 Making beef stew in a Dutch oven is a snap.
 Here’s how it’s done:

 Prep.
 Preheat oven to 325°.
 Wash and chop veggies and cube your meat.

-Step 1: Heat oil in a 5- or 6-quart Dutch oven over medium heat.
+Step 1: Heat oil in a 5- or 6-quart Dutch oven over medium-high heat.
 It will shimmer when it’s hot.